The heated national debate about whether families should get public money to send their kids to private schools is full

 With that in mind, here’s what you should know:

-Recent studies suggest that vouchers lower student test scores, especially in math.
+🔗Recent studies suggest that vouchers reduce scores on state tests, especially in math.

 In Indiana, students in the program saw initial dips in math that persisted for four years.
 (An earlier version of the same study found evidence of a bounce back among students who remained in private schools.)

 Older studies tended to show neutral or modest positive effects of vouchers on academic performance, and until recently, few if any studies had shown that vouchers actually led to lower achievement among students who received them.
 It’s not clear what has changed, but one theory is that public schools have improved — or at least gotten better at raising test scores — in response to accountability measures like No Child Left Behind.